 Meadow Restoration Workshop, Coronation Meadows (2016) - the second workshop held with experienced practioners about creating wildflower grasslands.
 This is a summary document of the dicussions that took place that day, and covers topics such as local provenance of seed, creating bare ground and plug plants.

 6th World Conference on Ecological Restoration; Towards Resilient Ecosystems: Restoring the Urban, the Rural and the Wild, Society for Ecological Restoration (2015) - a conference regarding the role of restoration in responding to change – climatic, environmental and in many cases social – and ensuring the integrity and health not only of natural systems, but of the human communities that depend on them.

 Inspiring Meadows Conference, Inner Forth Landscape Initiative (2015) - conference about restoring species-rich grassland in Scotland and included presentations on germination rates (Scotia Seeds), soil conditions and carbon sequestation (SRUC) and the need to conserve and create wildflower meadows (SNH).

-Meadow Restoration Workshop, Coronation Meadows (2015) - workshop held with experienced practioners about creating wildflower grasslands.
-This is a summary document of the dicussions that took place that day, and covers topics such as natureal regeneration 'v' seed mixtures, timing of harvesting seed, how to judge whether a restoration is successful and common causes of failure.
+Meadow Restoration Workshop, Coronation Meadows (2015) - the first workshop held with experienced practioners about creating wildflower grasslands.
+This is a summary document of the dicussions that took place that day, and covers topics such as natural regeneration 'v' seed mixtures, timing of harvesting seed, how to judge whether a restoration is successful and common causes of failure.